-Read further to learn more about the residential lease termination process in Idaho and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Idaho.

 What is a Lease Termination Notice?